SolomonPerkins/solomonperkins.github.io/_posts/2018-05-19-Im-A-Mentor.md

 <br />
 <br />
 I look forward to the day when my mentees achieve their goals.
 I look forward to the day when they stand on the platform as I've done.
 So let us not be selfish and get so caught up with success and forget your primary responsibility in helping others.
-Besides someone had to help you to get to this point in life, why not help another?
-Go forth and help another.
+Besides someone instrumental in your achievement(s), why not help another?
+Share the good news like a cook food - Chronnix.

 [head_image]: https://my.wealthyaffiliate.com/keane/blog/how-i-climb-my-success-ladder-insider-secrets